How Do I Use Step Up for Students Scholarship Funds for Tutoring?

 Which Step Up program can I use for tutoring?

-• FES-UA (Family Empowerment Scholarship for Unique Abilities): ESA scholarship for students with documented diagnoses (autism, ADHD, dyslexia, Down syndrome, intellectual disability, and more).
-Average award $10,000 per year.
-Covers tutoring, therapies, curriculum, technology, part-time tuition.
+• FES-UA (Unique Abilities): for students with a documented diagnosis (autism, ADHD, dyslexia, and more).
+Around $10,000 per year for tutoring, therapies, curriculum, and technology.
+Our FES-UA tutoring guide has the details.

-• PEP (Personalized Education Program): ESA scholarship for K-12 Florida residents not enrolled full-time in public or private school.
-Charter, magnet, and Florida Virtual School don't count as eligible non-enrollment.
-Award around $8,000.
-Covers tutoring, curriculum, and homeschool materials.
+• PEP (Personalized Education Program): for K-12 students not enrolled full-time in public or private school (charter, magnet, and Florida Virtual School don't count).
+Around $8,000 per year for tutoring, curriculum, and homeschool materials.
+Homeschooling?
+Read the Step Up homeschooling guide.

 How do I find a Step Up-approved tutor?

 Use the EMA portal's provider directory.
-Once your scholarship is active, the directory lists every approved business and individual — over 17,000 individual providers and 10,000 businesses in 2025-26.
-Filter by service type ("tutoring") and your county or "online" for statewide options.
-Each listing shows the provider's name, services offered, contact information, and direct-payment status.
+It lists every approved provider in Florida, over 17,000 individuals and 10,000 businesses.
+Filter by "tutoring" and your county, or "online" for statewide options.

 The directory is comprehensive but doesn't sort by quality.
-Three useful filters in your head: tutor credentials (certified educators beat unscreened freelancers), communication frequency (weekly summaries beat lesson-by-lesson silence), and direct EMA payment (a serious provider supports it; a small operation often doesn't).
-Tutero is a fully approved managed-service provider that handles tutor matching, lesson planning, and EMA invoicing for Florida families.
+Three useful filters in your head: teacher credentials (certified teachers beat unscreened freelance tutors), communication frequency (weekly summaries beat lesson-by-lesson silence), and direct EMA payment (a serious provider supports it; a small operation often doesn't).
+Tutero checks all three: certified teachers, education specialists who know the scholarship system, and EMA invoicing handled end to end.
+Tell us about your child (60 seconds) and a specialist will call you back.

 How does direct payment through EMA actually work?